tollbit/node-sdk/README.md

 ## Tollbit

-A managed entrypoint to any web app, specifically meant for AI agents.
+A managed entry point to any web app, specifically meant for AI agents.
 Direct, authorized, and reliable agent <-> service interactions for any web service on the internet.

 ## Why Tollbit Exists